gamblehawk/LegendCraft/README.md

 Open-Sourced Custom MineCraft-Classic Server Software

 ##LegendCraft-About
- [LegendCraft] (risingembers.us) is an open-sourced software for minecraft classic servers.
+ [LegendCraft](http://www.risingembers.us) is an open-sourced software for minecraft classic servers.
-LegendCraft is forked from [800Craft] (800Craft.net), which was developed by Jonty800, GlennMR, and Lao Tszy.
+LegendCraft is forked from [800Craft](http://www.800Craft.net), which was developed by Jonty800, GlennMR, and Lao Tszy.
-The 800Craft project was a software that was forked from Fragmer’s [fCraft] (fCraft.net).
+The 800Craft project was a software that was forked from Fragmer’s [fCraft](http://www.fCraft.net).
 LegendCraft is designed to withstand a large server load, while maintaining an impressive performance with a large array of features and customization.